Learn more about Alzheimer’s disease treatment at Delta Medical Center in Memphis, TN

 At Delta, we know how difficult it can be to learn that you have Alzheimer’s disease.
 You may have begun to notice your memory is slowly becoming worse, or that certain tasks you have done many times are now more difficult.
 The slow decline in your abilities probably causes you to become frustrated and angry.
 There may be times when you are depressed or enveloped in sadness.
 Additionally, you may have recently developed a sense of hopelessness and fear of what is to come.

 Delta Medical Center is determined to provide quality care delivered in a warm and inviting environment.
 The staff at Delta provide progressive and comprehensive care with excellence, compassion, and competence.
 We work hard to be a beacon of light for our community.
-As we are a medical center, we have the ability to integrate our behavioral health and medical units, providing care for all of our patients’ needs.
-We treat individuals facing many different mental health issues, and have the experience necessary to help you with your Alzheimer’s disease.
+As we are a medical clinic, we have the ability to integrate our behavioral health and medical units, providing care for all of our patients’ needs.
+We treat individuals facing many different mental health issues and have the experience necessary to help you with your Alzheimer’s disease.

-Our senior care unit is an inpatient treatment program designed to address both psychological and medical needs unique to older adults.
+Our senior care unit is an inpatient treatment care option designed to address both psychological and medical needs unique to older adults.
 The main focus of treatment for this unit is medical stabilization and management.
 Additionally, we promote optimal cognitive, social, and behavioral functioning for each individual.
 All of our patients are treated in a supportive and secure environment that provides the opportunity to interact with others.
 The best form of treatment for those with Alzheimer’s is medication management, therapeutic methods, and engagement in activities.

 Upon arriving at Delta, all patients will undergo comprehensive medical, psychiatric, and behavioral assessments in order to determine a patient’s exact needs.
 We work to restore physical and behavioral health to older patients, while providing dignity and respect.
 You will meet with physicians, nurses, counselors, and social workers who will assist you throughout the entire treatment process.